 There are many unknowns with a business transformation that can be defined and mitigated at a high-level early on but need to remain fluid as parts of the transformation become operational.

-That is the hardest part for a group of executive leaders to grasp, and it is understandably so as they are accustomed to the rigidity and tight definitions of change and change management programs – especially as it relates to planning which brings us to the fifth critical difference of transformation and change.
+That is the hardest part of a group of executive leaders to grasp, and it is understandably so as they are accustomed to the rigidity and tight definitions of change and change management programs – especially as it relates to planning which brings us to the fifth critical difference of transformation and change.

-Change timeline & budget
+Organizational change timeline & budget

 Change is determined and executed when there is an opportunity identified – a need, expectation, desire or performance target not achieved.